 Regarding the large C flute:

 This flute is very large and I do not recommend this flute to anyone, especially as a first purchase.
 There is a reason the D flute was standard size for the 7 hole Renaissance flute.
 It is human sized.
 The modern C concert flute has a mechanical key system to assist in covering the holes making it playable.
 I am 5′-11″ tall and I can play the large C flute, but it is quite a stretch, and I cannot play it quickly for so much energy is devoted to covering the holes.
 On the positive side it has a lovely deep sound and is great for playing slower bass parts.
-A great addition to a collection for studio recording.
+It is a great addition to a collection for studio recording.
 This flute is a custom order/size and does not include our standard green foam lined box.
 It is shipped in a ridged cardboard tube which can be used for storage.